Augie-Environmental-Studies/gardens/README.md

 # How to edit the website

-There are two ways of editing the contents: you can either (a) edit the website's source code yourself or (b) tell us about what kind of changes you'd like to see by emailing soobinrho@gmail.com
+There are two ways of editing the contents: you can either (a) edit the website's source code or (b) edit just by emailing soobinrho@gmail.com

 If this is your first time on GitHub, we recommend you to send an email to us